ngscheurich/jabberwocky/README.md

   An enigmatic creature that devours blight
 </p>

+---

+## Description

-Jabberwocky is an SMS-based app that aims to empower Baton Rouge citizens to report instances of blight.
+Jabberwocky is an SMS-based app that empowers Baton Rouge citizens to report instances of blight and tries to ensure that there reports are handled in a timely fashion.

 ## Roadmap